zhiloone/fullstack-grid-takehome/DECISIONS.md

 ## Trade-offs & Reflection

 ### What I Prioritized
-1. TODO: Most important aspect?
-2. TODO: Second priority?
-3. TODO: Third priority?
+1. Navigating between cells and editing them were as close to Excel as I possibly could in the given time
+2. Ensuring the commit and abort logic would work as expected and would fire no more than once
+3. CSS styles, interface, UI, code structure

 ### What I Sacrificed
-1. TODO: What did you skip and why?
-2. TODO: What would you add with more time?
-3. TODO: What was harder than expected?
+1. I've skiped most of what was non-essential because I had to start from scratch a couple times because of wrong/uninformed decisions I made.
+First, I was trying to manage focus and selection across multiple components with no global state whatsoever.
+Then, I made it so that every cell was actually an input, and got lost while trying to effectively control its value.
+If I had researched what's the approach of the top sheets softwares before I'd have saved a lot of time.
+2. I'd love working with the formulas logic if I had more time!
+3. Figuring out how to cycle between "navigation" and "edition" modes was the hardest.
+Events were being fired more than once accidentally, I was commiting values when they were supposed to only be aborted.
+Ensuring that stuff like e.g. focusing the grid automatically after commiting something took me way more time than it should aswell - it was a nice polishment, but nowhere as critical as other fundamental, basic requirements that were still pending at that time.

 ### Technical Debt
 **Shortcuts taken:**
-- TODO: What's not production-ready?
+- What's not production-ready?
+Pretty much everything but the sheets edit page.
-- TODO: What would need refactoring?
+- What would need refactoring?
+Sheets edit page would most likely need some sort of global state to improve code quality
-- TODO: Performance implications?
+- Performance implications?
+Everytime a cell is edited (commited), a request is made to the backend - even when its value has not changed.
+Besides just making that "before-after" check, performance could be improved by storing the last editions in memory and, periodically, make a single PATCH request with everything that was changed.
+Extras: display some sort of "saving" animation for the user, have a "save" button (force), making sure to save whatever's still in memory before closing the application etc.

 ### Proud Moments
 **What worked well:**
-- TODO: Best implementation detail?
-- TODO: Clever solution?
-- TODO: Clean abstraction?
+- Best implementation detail?
+Navigating and editing via the grid.
+Everything seems to be working.
+Cell's content is commited even when you click outside of the grid!
+- Clever solution?
+Realizing that only a single text input was needed and render it on top of the current cell being editted.
+Magical!
+- Clean abstraction?
+I liked creating more lib files with helper functions across other components, for example keyboard.ts, cell.ts.

 ### Learning Experience
 **What you learned:**
-- TODO: New technique discovered?
-- TODO: What surprised you?
-- TODO: What would you do differently?
+- New technique discovered?
+Yes" I've never had to learn about event bubbling before.
+Also, the whole e.preventDefault() thing was kind of new to me to be honest, I'm not gonna lie.
+I've had used it before, but it was for really specific scenarios (mostly exceptions to the rule).
+- What surprised you?
+The project's difficulty for me!
+It made me hit another one of those "lows" that us, developers, often face in our careers.
+I loved the challenge though!
+I'm still gonna work on it and improve until I get the hang of it - on my spare time, of course.
+- What would you do differently?
+I would spend more time methodically studying existing solutions and planning ahead.
+I think I've dived into coding too fast - hence all the drawbacks along the way.

 ## Time Breakdown

 **How you spent your time:**
-- Setup & Planning: ??? minutes
+- Setup & Planning: 30 minutes
-- Core Functionality: ??? minutes
+- Core Functionality: 90 minutes
-- Visual Design: ??? minutes
+- Visual Design: 15 minutes
-- Formula Engine: ??? minutes
+- Formula Engine: 0 minutes
-- Testing & Polish: ??? minutes
+- Testing & Polish: 90 minutes
-- Documentation: ??? minutes
+- Documentation: 15 minutes

 **If you had 1 more hour:**
-- TODO: What would you add/fix/improve?
+- What would you add/fix/improve?
+I would at least apply the same styles for the home page.
+That way, it wouldn't give that amateur feeling for the user right in the first page that they see...

 ## Final Notes

-TODO: Any additional thoughts, explanations, or context you want to share?
+I REALLY enjoyed doing this test.
+I've liked it so much that I'm still eager to keep working on it, just so I can improve and understand some new concepts better.
+I also think that having some sort of "entire-project-aware" IDE AI copilot would have been a HUGE help, since both the README.md and this file (DECISIONS.md) were written very thoroughly.